I love being an author, creating stories that can change your world.

-I grew up in beautiful Sydney with my older brother Thomas and younger sister.
+I grew up in beautiful Sydney with my older brother Thomas and younger sister Elizabeth.
 My parents were refugees who escaped from war, communism and terrorism in Hungary.
 They hoped to be accepted by a democratic county.
 Australia offered them a new home.

 My parents didn’t speak English when they arrived and worked in factories rebuilding their lives.

 I married an engineer and became a teacher and educational consultant.
-I have two wonderful kids – Tory who’s 8 in the photo, is dressed in a Hungarian outfit made by her Grandma.
-Her older brother is Jamie (also known as JACK) who inspired my I AM JACK books.
+I have two wonderful kids – Tory who’s 8 in the photo, and is dressed in a Hungarian outfit made by her Grandma.
+Her older brother is Jamie (also known as JACK) who inspired my I Am Jack books.